Chicken Brine Recipe

 To Brine Chicken:

-• Bring to a low simmer, stirring until salt and sugar have dissolved.
+• Bring the brine solution to a low simmer, stirring until salt and sugar have dissolved.
 Remove from heat and allow to cool fully.

 • Add the chicken to the cooled brine.
 If there is room, you can add to the stock pot, just make sure it is fully submerged in liquid.
 If you need to add 1-2 additional cups of water to make this happen, go for it!
 You can also use a brining bag.